mineground/mineground-plugin/doc/commands/report.md

 ----------

-This command is implemented as part of the [Communication Manager's](../../src/main/java/com/mineground/features/CommunicationCommands.java) commands
+This command is implemented as part of the [Communication Manager's](../../src/main/java/com/mineground/features/CommunicationCommands.java) commands.